ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Further improvments of forced touch with force-indicator and hopefully a better compatibility with more devices.

 ### 0.0.34
-* (sbormann) Added forced touch menu (press hard or press long on unsupported devices), wich will give more room for extended features in future.
+* (sbormann) Added forced touch menu (press hard or press long on unsupported devices), which will give more room for extended features in future.
 * (sbormann) Linked Views can now be set for all roles and are available in the dialog and by a forced touch.
 * (sbormann) Added timestamp for Window, Door, Fire, Temperature, Humidity, Brightness and Motion.
 * (sbormann) Fixed issure 49 (state for role switch if type is number).